JesperHonders/ultimateFrisbee/README.md

 The final week of the project.
 This week we added a few extras like shirt color changes, confirmations and several UI/UX improvements.

+The shirt color is done by using an select html element that writes on change to our mobgodb.
+It adds an extra set of fields that hold hex color codes.

+The confirmations are done by a jquery plugin called noty.
+Using noty its really easy to notify the user about changes with the use of a small library.

 #Installation

 To install this application you need meteor.
 Just clone and run meteor, then you are good to go.